 Needless to say, two months is too long to wait for a background check to process.
 Not only do schools have to fill positions quickly to avoid disrupting student learning, but applicants also need to find out whether or not they've been hired.
 Very few people are going to wait around for two months to hear "yes" or "no." Letting teachers start work without background checks, meanwhile, puts students at risk and is arguably the worst course of action of all.

 So far, all of the discussion about MACHS involves school districts.
 But while the quick-search state criminal database will certainly help to expedite the employee background check process for educational institutions, it could also be beneficial for a much broader array of employers.
-Indeed, it's difficult to think of a type of business that wouldn't benefit from being able to quickly check a database for an applicant's criminal history, or to monitor existing employees for ongoing criminal activity.
+Indeed, it's difficult to think of a type of business that wouldn't benefit from being able to quickly check the state database for an applicant's criminal history, or to monitor existing employees for ongoing criminal activity.
+Hopefully, once Missouri school districts have been trained in using MACHS, the State Highway Patrol will consider bringing other types of employers into the fold as well.